Challenging “liberal trolls” and #encryptionist blindness

 The huge growth of Mastodon, one of the most popular social networking platforms in the Fediverse, due to the #Twittermigration attracted a diverse and vibrant community of users from across the EU and the world.
 This growth helped to validate the importance of decentralized internet and its potential to shape a more humane world.

-From this seed, Today, ActivityPub, Fediverse, and Mastodon continue to grow to becoming important players in the EU’s efforts to promote a more humane internet.
-The unspoken grassroots outreach and community-building efforts by the Fediverse “cats” have empowered us, and helped to shift the EU closer to being what they say they are.
+From this seed, today, ActivityPub, Fediverse, and Mastodon continue to grow to becoming important players in the EU’s efforts to promote a more humane internet.
+The unspoken grassroots outreach and community-building efforts by the #Fediverse “cats” have empowered us, and helped to shift the EU closer to being what they say they are.

 The story of the mouse and the elephant making friends is a reminder that even the most Eurocratic and ossified institutions can embrace radical grassroots movements.
 The Fediverse “cats” have shown that by working together, we can be a part of the change we would like to see.
 The #openweb is a powerful tool, and it is up to us to use it.

-Draft story about our EU outreach
+Story about our EU outreach

-#Mastodon is a free, , decentralized microblogging platform that is part of the #Fediverse.
+Mastodon is a free, , decentralized microblogging platform that is part of the #Fediverse.

 The outreach of these technologies to the European Union started as a way to promote alternative models of the internet that were more inclusive, equitable, and empowering for users.
 The EU was seen as a natural fit due to its commitment to promoting human rights, privacy, and data protection online.

-The outreach effort focused on raising awareness of the benefits of decentralized and #openweb models of the internet and how these technologies could be used to create a more equitable and sustainable “native” europen online environment.
+The outreach effort focused on raising awareness of the benefits of decentralized and #openweb models of the internet and how these technologies could be used to create a more equitable and sustainable “native” European online environment.
 The libertarian “cats” of the #fediverse participating in EU-sponsored events, such as hackathons and tech conferences, as well as engaging with policy-makers and stakeholders through direct outreach and advocacy campaigns.

 https://socialhub.activitypub.rocks/search?expanded=true&q=EU+workshop